-- 2.3 The Anti-Fraud, Bribery and Corruption Strategy has been extensively updated resulting in the merger of the strategy and policy documents and the streamlining of supporting procedures.
-These will be further reviewed in 2020/21.
+- 2.3 The Anti-Fraud, Bribery and Corruption Strategy has been extensively updated in the past resulting in the merger of the strategy and policy documents and the streamlining of supporting procedures.
+These will be further reviewed in 2021/22.
 The strategy incorporates:- - The strategy; - An Action Plan; - A Response Procedure outlining the role of the Fraud and Irregularities Panel; - Staff and management responsibilities for putting in place controls to minimise the risk of fraud and to encourage staff to report concerns at the earliest opportunity, using the whistleblowing reporting procedure if necessary.